Adrià Soriano Barrera

-Adrià Soriano Barrera (born 2 June 1999) is a Spanish-Colombian tennis player.

-Soriano Barrera has a career high ATP singles ranking of 289 achieved on 28 July 2025.
-He also has a career high ATP doubles ranking of 485 achieved on 25 August 2025.
+Adrià Soriano Barrera (born 2 June 1999) is a Spanish-born Colombian professional tennis player.
+He has a career-high ATP singles ranking of No. 289 achieved on 28 July 2025 and a best doubles ranking of No. 262 achieved on 30 March 2026.
+He is currently the No. 3 Colombian player.

-Soriano Barrera has won one ATP Challenger doubles title at the 2025 Rafa Nadal Open.
-He represents Colombia at the Davis Cup, where he has a win/loss record of 2–3.
+Soriano Barrera played college tennis at University of Miami.

+He currently represents Colombia at the Davis Cup, where he has a win/loss record of 2–3.

-Soriano Barrera played college tennis at Miami.
+Career

+Soriano Barrera has won one ATP Challenger Tour doubles title at the 2025 Rafa Nadal Open, with Alberto Barroso Campos.